 Most Americans are accustomed to an abundance of choices in skin and personal care products, yet it can still be overwhelming trying to choose what is the safest and most economical.
-It helps to get products from a company you trust, like Young Living.
+It helps to get products from a company you trust, one that ensures quality control in all aspects of producing their consumer goods.
 EWG’s cosmetic database can help you avoid products with toxic ingredients.
 I’ve also found it easiest to simplify my routine where I can.
 If you are unfamiliar with the risks of using most drug store personal care products I encourage you to watch a short video from Safe Cosmetics.org, a non-profit organization committed to educating the public about safety in our personal care items.

 I mixed together this batch of simple ingredients and had a very emollient lotion in 15 minutes.
-I used Young Living’s V-6 oil one time and coconut oil the 2nd.
+I used jojoba one time and coconut oil the 2nd.
 The coconut oil version was amazingly emollient.
-I have used Young Living’s lavender lip balm (made with coconut oil) for dry patches and the coconut oil version was very similar.
+I have used a lavender lip balm (made with coconut oil) for dry patches and the coconut oil version was very similar.
 If you can heat up a can of soup, you can make this recipe.
 The first time I did this, the water separated a little.
 I reheated the mixture in the double boiler and it turned out much better.
 I look forward to trying this recipe with glycerin (making sure it’s vegetable glycerin) for even more moisture.
 Mountain Rose Herbs carries a large selection of lotion making supplies including beeswax pastilles and glycerin.
 Let me know if you’ve made your own lotions and what has or has not worked for you!

-1 ¼ C hot water (almost boiling)
+- 1 1/4 C Hot purified water (Almost boiling)

-Acne prone: Melaleuca alternifolia
+Acne prone: Melaleuca alternifolia, Roman Chamomile

 Cooling Foot Lotion: Peppermint